dannywillems/ocaml-cordova-plugin-globalization/README.md

 ## How to use ?

-You need to have the date binding.
+* You need to have the date binding.
 See [this binding](https://github.com/dannywillems/ocaml-js-stdlib) to the ocaml standard javascript library.

-TODO
+* Each method needs an error callback.
+In the cordova plugin, this callback takes a GlobalizationError object but it doesn't in the binding because this object contains only one error code which is specific to the method.